-Noah Addis is a photographer based in Philadelphia and New York.
-He has over 25 years of experience as an artist, photographer and photojournalist working on national and international assignments.
+Noah Addis is a photographer based in Los Angeles.
+He has over 30 years of experience as an artist, photographer and photojournalist working on national and international assignments.

 His work combines an eye for beautiful light and clean design with a sincere interest in social, political and environmental issues, especially as they relate to urban development.
 He strives to create photographs that are honest, direct and authentic.